cream-sketch/cream-sketch.github.io/_pages/about.md

 * **Domain-specific accelerator**: How to design task-oriented hardware accelerators, specifically focusing on real-time data handling and low-power performance?
 * **Software and Hardware co-design**: How to integrate software and hardware to achieve task-specific accelerators?

-I am actively seeking <span  style="color:red"> Ph.D. positions for 2026 </span>.
+I am actively seeking <span  style="color:red"> collaboration opportunities </span>.
 If you have or know of any opportunities that align with my interests, I would be grateful if you could contact me at <a href="mailto:ylyu72@gatech.edu">ylyu72@gatech.edu </a>.
 I am very interested in discussing any potential opportunities.
 Thank you!

   <p> <br/></p>